triciaward/fast-api-template/docs/TEMPLATE_README.md

 ## 🎯 Next Steps

 1. **Explore the API**: Visit http://localhost:8000/docs
+   - If blank, refresh once.
+See note above regarding CSP/CDN.
 2. **Read the template assessment**: Check out the [architecture evaluation](tutorials/template-audit.md)
 3. **Add your features**: Start building in the domain-based structure
 4. **Read the tutorials**: Check out the other guides in `docs/tutorials/`